 #8: Pins Can Work as Lead Magnets

 If you are looking to build your email list, Pinterest is a wonderful way to do so!
-Think about how you are currently attracting email sign ups.
+Think about how you are currently attracting email sign-ups.
 Are you using a freebie?
-Perhaps you have put together a free eBook or other useful resource.
+Perhaps you have put together a free eBook or other useful resources.
 Whatever it may be, Pinterest can help you share that with your audience.

 Create a pin that showcases your free resource, and link it to your lead page!
 When you do, readers will simply click the pin to access the resource, and Pinterest will redirect them to the lead page.
 They will input their email to get the freebie, and ta-da!
 You’ve gained a subscriber.